Nadolina/WGS_Kastner_lab/README.md

 ## Laundry list

 1. Implement a batching solution for modules one and two.
+2. Parallelize modules 1 and 2.
+I think we could break alignment by chromosome or read group and carry that break through base recalibration.

 ## References